KrishnaD098/movieDataBase/README.md

 6. **Run the Development Server**

-   Now, run the project using following commands:
+   Now, run the project using following commands

    ```shell
    npm run dev
    ```

-   **You can access the blogging dashboard at:**
+   **You can access the blogging dashboard at**

    ```shell
    http://localhost:3000/api/next-blog/dashboard/blogs